bgillis1992/Streamable-Anime-List/README.md

 - Papa to Kiss in the Dark
 - Patalliro Saiyuuki!
 - Patalliro!
+- Persona 3 the Movie 1: Spring of Birth
+- Persona 3 the Movie 2: Midsummer Knight's Dream
+- Persona 3 the Movie 3: Falling Down
+- Persona 3 the Movie 4: Winter of Rebirth
 - Phantasy Star Online 2 The Animation
 - Plastic Memories
 - Pokemon